apify/apify-docs/sources/platform/limits.md

 ---

-The tables below demonstrate the Apify Platform's default resource limits.
+The tables below demonstrate the Apify platform's default resource limits.
 For API limits such as rate limits and max payload size, see the [API documentation](https://docs.apify.com/api/v2#/introduction/rate-limiting).

 > If needed, the limits shown below can be increased on paid accounts.
 For details, contact us at **hello@apify.com** or using the chat in [Apify Console](https://console.apify.com/) under the "Help & Resources → Contact Support".